What is the Ross Mathematics Program?

 high school math topics, and eager to explore more advanced

-The responses below refer to the Ross/USA site.
+The responses below refer to the in-person sessions at the Ross/USA site.

 Ross participants spend most of each day working on challenging sets of problems dealing with abstract mathematical concepts.
 By working for several weeks on one subject (number theory), participants delve deeply into the underpinnings of that subject.
 But more importantly, they learn to communicate mathematical ideas clearly and to write convincing proofs of all of their assertions.
 One goal of this program is to provide a first step toward independent mathematical research.
 It is not oriented toward math contests.
 Direct competition between students is discouraged.